Can you benefit from Obsidian gemstones?

 My Black Obsidian bracelet is probably one of the most used jewelry pieces I own.
-I love that it matches with everything I wear, and keeps me safe no matter where I go.
+I love that it matches everything I wear and keeps me safe no matter where I go.

 It has been almost two decades since I first delved into the wonderful world of crystals, and Obsidian still holds the top place in my heart.
 Thank you, Obsidian!